 We provide meals to children in our care at our YMCA sites and work with partners to provide meals and snacks to children in our community.
 By promoting the role of nutrition in physical, mental and social health, we help young people develop positive food attitudes and eating behaviors.
 Find a location near you.

 Tennessee: The J.A.
-Henry Y serves meals in Hamilton, Bradley, Polk and Sequatchie counties (varies seasonally).
+Henry Y serves meals in Hamilton, Bradley, Polk, Rhea and Sequatchie counties (varies seasonally).

 Georgia: The North Georgia Y serves meals in Catoosa and Walker counties (varies seasonally).